pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/index.md

 If auth is disabled, you can still pass arbitrary credentials, but the secret key must match the access key.
-You can not pass an authorization header, or if you do, any values for the access and secret keys are ignored.

 ## Buckets